Baklavva Subscription Box Review + Coupon – December 2015

 The cost: $18/one pound, $32/two pounds, $48/three pounds

-COUPON: Use coupon code MY50 for 50% off your first box
+COUPON: Use code MY50 to save 50% off your first box.

 Shipping: $5.99 shipping on the 1 and 2 pound boxes, free on the 3 pound boxes